Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Further generalisations -- coloured multiset permutations

 However, at present, we do not know how to generalise elements in $D_n$ to even signed multiset permutations without losing the product structure of the corresponding Ehrhart series.\\

-A natural way for a generalisation comes from considering $B_n$ as the wreath product of the cyclic group of order two by the symmetric group.
+Another natural way for a generalisation comes from considering $B_n$ as the wreath product of the cyclic group of order two by the symmetric group.
 This leads to the study of coloured permutations $S_n^c:=\mathbb{Z}/c\mathbb{Z} \wr S_n$, for $c\in\mathbb{N}_0$, and, more generally, coloured multiset permutations.
-We show that, if the composition $\eta$ has only `small' parts, a `coloured MacMahon's formula' holds.
-This means the descent polynomial over coloured (multiset) permutations can be interpreted as an $h^*$-polynomial of a polytope.\\ Similarly to the description of signed multiset permutations in terms of pairs $(w,\epsilon)$ of multiset permutations and signed vectors, we define coloured multiset permutations.
-We denote a \emph{coloured multiset permutation} $w^{\gamma}:=(w,\gamma)$ by the indexed permutation $w^{\gamma}~=~w_1^{\gamma_1} \dots w_n^{\gamma_n}$, where $w\in S_{\eta}$ and $\gamma\colon [n] \to \{0,\dots,c-1\}$.
-Denote by $S_{\eta}^c$ the set of all coloured multiset permutations. \begin{dfn} Fixing an ordering, e.g.,~$1^{c-1} < \dots < r^{c-1} < \dots < 1^0 < \dots < r^0$, we define a \emph{descent} statistic as
+In Proposition~\ref{prop_colouredmultisetperm} we show that, if the composition $\eta$ has only `small' parts, a `coloured MacMahon's formula' holds.
+This means that the descent polynomial over coloured (multiset) permutations can be interpreted as an $h^*$-polynomial of a polytope.\\ Similarly to the description of signed multiset permutations in terms of pairs $(w,\epsilon)$ of multiset permutations and signed vectors, we define coloured multiset permutations.
+We denote a \emph{coloured multiset permutation} $w^{\gamma}:=(w,\gamma)$ by the indexed permutation $w^{\gamma}~=~w_1^{\gamma_1} \cdots w_n^{\gamma_n}$, where $w\in S_{\eta}$ and $\gamma\colon [n] \to \{0,\dots,c-1\}$.
+We write $S_{\eta}^c$ for the set of all coloured multiset permutations.